 Fighting a DWI license suspension in Jennings, MO requires legal experience and technical knowledge—our Jennings, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.

-For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
+For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
 (This is why our Jennings, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 If any of these procedures were not followed, your BAC results may be inadmissible, which can significantly strengthen your case.
 Our Jennings, MO legal team conducts thorough investigations into testing equipment, maintenance records, and law enforcement procedures to find potential grounds for dismissing or reducing your suspension.

-Once it’s filed, the case moves to a de novo hearing, where the Jennings, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Jennings, MO DWI/DUI attorneys to present a stronger defense.
+The appeal moves to a de novo hearing, where the Jennings, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
+Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Jennings, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.

 However, it’s important to understand that filing an appeal does not automatically delay your suspension or revocation.
 Your driving privileges may still be affected before the appeal hearing occurs, meaning you could be unable to drive until the court makes its ruling.
 If the court ultimately finds insufficient evidence to uphold the suspension, your license can be reinstated, but only after you have already served part of your suspension.

-When you hire a Combs Waterkotte Jennings, MO DWI administrative hearing lawyer, you aren’t just hiring a top-rated DWI administrative hearing lawyer lawyer in Jennings, MO and beyond – you’re securing your license, your rights, your freedom, and your future.
-Along with knowledgeable DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Jennings and beyond:
+If you choose a Combs Waterkotte DWI administrative hearing lawyer in the Jennings, MO area, you’re not just selecting a top-rated DWI administrative hearing lawyer lawyer in Jennings, MO and beyond – you’re securing your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Jennings and beyond:

-Time is Running Out—Get a Jennings, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges
+Act Now—Speak with a Jennings, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

 If you’ve been arrested for DWI/DUI in Jennings, MO, the clock is ticking on your right to fight for your license.
 Missing the 15-day deadline on an administrative hearing means automatic suspension or revocation with no way to appeal.
 You need a Jennings, MO DWI administrative hearing lawyer on your side right now to protect your driving privileges and fight for your future.